prule/data-processing-experiment-python/ReadMe.md

 ## Summary

-We've seen how the python code can be developed in an IDE, and then loaded into the notebook.
-This would allow your team to leverage simple externalised configuration to drive the data processing as was done in the Kotlin project.
-The intention here would be to be able to provide consistency across this work as well as speeding up the development process.
+This episode has been a bit rushed, but we've seen how the python code can be developed in an IDE, and then loaded into the notebook.
+This would allow a team to leverage simple externalised configuration and functionality to drive the data processing as was done in the Kotlin project.
+The intention here would be to be able to provide consistency across this work as well as speeding up the process.

 ## Other interesting points